hominoids/SBC_Model_Framework/README.md

 ### StarFive: 1

-visonfive2 - RED, unverified, not usable due to incomplete component data.
+visonfive2 - GREEN, verified to be correct using SBC Case Builder.